 Requisite: PSYC 122.
 Limited to 20 students.
 Fall semester: Professor Palmquist.
 Spring semester: Professors Demorest and Holoien.2020-21: Offered in Fall 2020, Spring 2021

 This course will examine how brain function regulates a broad range of mental processes and behaviors.
 We will discuss how neurons work and how the brain obtains information about the environment (sensory systems), regulates an organism’s response to the environment (motor systems), controls basic functions necessary for survival such as eating, drinking, sex, and sleep, and mediates higher cognitive function such as memory and language.
 We will also consider the consequences of brain malfunction as manifested in various forms of disease and mental illness.

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 40 students.
 Fall semester: Professor Turgeon.
 Not open to five college students.
-Spring semseter: Professor Baird.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semseter: Professor Baird.2020-21: Offered in Spring 2021

 Food shapes our lives in many ways that extend far beyond mere ingestive acts.
 Through a broad survey of basic and clinical research literature, we will explore how foods and food issues imbue our bodies, minds, and relationships.
 We will consider biological and psychological perspectives on various aspects of eating such as metabolism, neural mechanisms of hunger and satiety, metabolic disorders, dieting, pica, failure to thrive, starvation, taste preference and aversion, obesity, anxiety and depression relief, food taboos, bulimia, and the anorexias.
 Strong emphasis will be placed on biological mechanisms and controlled laboratory research with both human and animal subjects.